American Football League: Escalation and merger (1966–1967)

 On January 15, 1967, the first-ever championship game between the two separate professional football leagues, the "AFL-NFL World Championship Game" (retroactively referred to as Super Bowl I), was played in Los Angeles.
 After a close first half, the NFL champion Green Bay Packers overwhelmed the AFL champion Kansas City Chiefs, 35–10.
 The loss reinforced for many the notion that the AFL was an inferior league.
 Packers head coach Vince Lombardi stated after the game, "I do not think they are as good as the top teams in the National Football League."

 The second AFL-NFL Championship (Super Bowl II) yielded a similar result.
 The Oakland Raiders—who had easily beaten the Houston Oilers to win their first AFL championship—were overmatched by the Packers, 33–14.
 The more experienced Packers capitalized on a number of Raiders miscues and never trailed.
 Green Bay defensive tackle Henry Jordan offered a compliment to Oakland and the AFL, when he said, "... the AFL is becoming much more sophisticated on offense.
 I think the league has always had good personnel, but the blocks were subtler and better conceived in this game."

 The AFL added its tenth and final team on May 24, 1967, when it awarded the league's second expansion franchise to an ownership group from Cincinnati, Ohio, headed by NFL legend Paul Brown.
 Although Brown had intended to join the NFL, he agreed to join the AFL when he learned that his team would be included in the NFL once the merger was completed.
-The Cincinnati Bengals began play in the 1968 season, finishing last in the Western Division.
+The league's last expansion team, the Cincinnati Bengals began play in the 1968 season, finishing last in the Western Division.